Mlaiel/iacherie/artifacts/TEAM_CREDITS.md

 **Copyright:** © 2025 Fahed Mlaiel - All Rights Reserved

 > **🏆 EXCLUSIVE INTELLECTUAL PROPERTY CREATOR**
-> Fahed Mlaiel is the sole architect, designer, and intellectual property owner of the complete Ainflue Platform ecosystem.
+> Fahed Mlaiel is the sole architect, designer, and intellectual property owner of the complete IA Chérie Platform ecosystem.
 Every component, specification, algorithm, and innovation has been conceived, designed, and implemented under his exclusive leadership and expertise.

 #### **🎯 Multi-Expertise Leadership (9 Specialized Roles)**
 As the master architect, Fahed Mlaiel combines the expertise of 9 specialized roles, providing unparalleled comprehensive leadership across all aspects of the platform: